xceptionalcloud/genesis/README.md

 # genesis
 Instructions for starting over or building a new environment for IT automation.

-# Spin up a new server (Physical or Virtual)
+# Spin up a new server
-Minimum - 2 core, 8GB, 60GB

-Typical - 2 core, 12GB, 300GB
+Minimum - 2 core, 8GB, 60GB // Typical - 2 core, 12GB, 300GB

-Install Ubuntu (w/Gnome if installing optional software)
+# Install Ubuntu (w/Gnome if installing optional software)

 Enable su root and do all work as root